TheBotlyNoob/svelte-rs/README.md

 ## Why?

-Svelte is a great framework but the .
+Svelte is a great framework but the developer experience when trying to use Rust as a backend isn't that good.
 This project aims to improve that.